argonne-lcf/user-guides/docs/ai-testbed/cerebras/miscellaneous.md

 ## Porting applications to the CS-2

-TODO
-Cerebras currently lacks a porting guide for applications running on a cluster in appliance configuration.
-There is some pipeline-mode documentation on the cerebras site that might be close; needs testing:<br>
+There is some documentation on the Cerebras documentation site that is helpful.
+(It is not complete.)<br>
 [Porting PyTorch Model to CS](https://docs.cerebras.net/en/latest/pytorch-docs/adapting-pytorch-to-cs.html)<br>
 [Port TensorFlow to Cerebras](https://docs.cerebras.net/en/latest/tensorflow-docs/porting-tf-to-cs/index.html)